 The NewRetirement Planner allows you to set and change your own pessimistic and optimistic inflation rates — giving you a better picture of your future.

 Potential stock market declines or losses in the housing market are reasons to worry about retirement.

 In fact, the research indicates that very few retirees feel ready for these financial shocks:

 In fact, managing your assets — your home and your savings — is important and complicated.

 Many people do it themselves, but others seek help from a fiduciary financial advisor.
-NewRetirement recently introduced a low-cost advisory service that harnesses the power of technology to deliver extremely valuable advice and guidance for a more secure future.
+NewRetirement offers a low-cost advisory service that harnesses the power of technology to deliver extremely valuable advice and guidance for a more secure future.
 Talk to us about your concerns today!

 The SOA survey found that today’s pre-retirees plan to retire at a considerably older age than current retirees actually retire.
 The median actual retirement age is 60, yet two in 10 pre-retirees said they plan to work at least until age 68 and 14% said they do not plan to retire at all.

 While that’s an admirable goal, the fact is that many seniors are unable to continue working past normal retirement age.
 Surveys from the Employee Benefits Research Institute show that, since the economic downturn of 2008, about half of retirees left the workforce before they were ready.
 Some seniors are laid off from jobs they’d held for years; others have health problems that make working impossible.
 Even many “voluntary” retirements are actually pushed by companies offering early retirement packages or workplace cultures that are inhospitable to older workers.

 Many retirees who find themselves in this position turn to “bridge employment,” a job that may be part time and pay less, but helps bridge the gap between their last job and full-time retirement.